Singapore Exchange: Corporate governance code

 Numerous guidelines are set to be shifted to SGX Listing Rules.
 At least one-third of the board members are to be independent directors.
 The shareholding threshold for assessing director independence has been lowered to 5% from 10%.
 A director will no longer be independent if he or any immediate family member is a substantial shareholder with a 5% stake or more.
 Relationships between chairman and CEO must be disclosed if they are immediate family members.
 There will be a proposed 9 year limit on independent directors as a hard limit, or the appointment of independent directors who have served more than nine years to be put to an annual vote requiring approval from majority of all shareholders and majority of non-controlling shareholders, with a transition period of three years to be provided regardless of the option adopted.
 Directors must be submitted for renomination and reappointment at least once every three years.
 If dividends are not paid, companies must state the reason.

 Companies listed

-As of February 2022, there were 672 listed companies (excluding GDRs, Hedge Funds and Debt Securities) on the Singapore Exchange with a market capitalisation of SGD 899,124 million (roughly US$657 billion).
+As of June 2026, there were 601 listed companies (excluding GDRs, Hedge Funds and Debt Securities) on the Singapore Exchange with a total market capitalisation of SGD 1.129 trillion.